sematext/docs/docs/logs/supported-date-formats.md

 **Please note:**

-  - if `@timestamp` field is not provided Sematext will set `@timestamp` to the time when the event is received by Logsene.
+  - if `@timestamp` field is not provided Sematext will set `@timestamp` to the time when the event is received by Sematext.
-  - if time specified in `@timestamp` does not include timezone information, Logs Management App will assume UTC.
+  - if time specified in `@timestamp` does not include timezone information, Logs App will assume UTC.